theredkoala21/lxd-webgui/README.md

 $ cd lxc-cert
 $ openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes
 ```
-Content of certificate (CN, AU etc.) does not matter.
+Content of certificate (CN, AU etc.) does not really matter, but should contain something
+like "LXD" so you are able to select the correct cert when prompted.

 Convert cert to pkcs12:
 ```
 $ openssl pkcs12 -export -out cert.p12 -inkey key.pem -in cert.pem
 ```

-Now, add the PKCS12 cert.p12 to your browser:
+Now, add the PKCS12 cert.p12 to your browser, or your OS:
 ```
  Chrome: "Settings" -> "Manage Certificates" ->  "import" -> select the .p12 from above
+ Firefox: "Preferences" -> "Advanced" -> "Certificates" -> "View Certificates" -> "(Your Certificates)" -> "Import"
 ```

+Internet Explorer / Edge and Chrome will use the Windows/OSX certificate store.
+Firefox has its own certificate store.

 ## lxd configuration